andy-graybeal/andy-graybeal.github.io/_pages/resources.md

 # Cybersecurity Resources

-A curated collection of cybersecurity ethics, law, privacy, and governance references; certification and guided-learning materials; educators and video channels; security and analysis tools; and hands-on labs, practice environments, and CTF challenges.
+A curated collection of cybersecurity ethics, law, privacy, compliance, and governance references; certification and guided-learning materials; educators and video channels; security and analysis tools; and hands-on labs, practice environments, and CTF challenges.

 > Use security-testing and password-auditing resources only with systems, accounts, and data you own or have explicit permission to test.
 Some resources provide real malware samples; treat all downloaded files as potentially dangerous and handle them only in an appropriately isolated environment.